 Not all versions of this myth state that you are swallowing the spiders in your sleep, but most do.
 Regardless, it is folklore.

 Is it possible for spiders to wander into bed with you at night?
 Yes.
 Is it possible for one to bite you while you sleep?
 Yes.
 However, it is extremely unlikely that a spider will come after you in your sleep.
-More likely is the spider just happens to walk over you, and you happen to disturb is and startle it, to which it reacts defensively.
-Spiders don't tend to go after prey bigger than themselves, and certainly not hundreds of times bigger!
+More likely is the spider just happens to walk over you, and you happen to disturb it and startle it, to which it reacts defensively.
+Spiders don’t tend to go after prey bigger than themselves, and certainly not hundreds of times bigger!

 People have woke up and found spiders in their mouth, as well.
 This may indicate that once in a while a spider gets swallowed.
 Spiders have crawled into ear canals, too.
 Despite protestations of some “experts” it is not impossible that a spider might crawl into your mouth.
 We certainly have no scientific evidence that it happens, let alone statistics giving exact numbers of spider swallowing incidents per year.
 But, anecdotal experiences suggest that it does, such as these stories collected by BBC.com.

 This does not mean you are likely to swallow a spider in your sleep this year.
 All sorts of things which CAN happen never happen.

 Even more fascinating is that the myth has given rise to another associated myth of a phantom article writer who wrote an article debunking the myth and then was given credit for having derived the statistic, the exact opposite of what she set out to do.
 This writer, Lisa Holst, writing in PC Professional Magazine in 1993, seems to have left no evidence of her existence.
 Perhaps she went into the parlor.

 So, what does science say about the possibility of a spider swallowing epidemic?